anishathalye/git-remote-dropbox/README.rst

 2. Generate an OAuth 2 token by going to the `app console
    <https://www.dropbox.com/developers/apps>`__, creating a Dropbox API app
-   with full access to all files and file types, and generating an access token for yourself.
+   folder (or a folder with full access, if you prefer), and generating an access token for yourself.

 3. Save your OAuth token in ``~/.config/git/git-remote-dropbox.json`` or ``~/.git-remote-dropbox.json``.
 The file should look something like this: